-As a homeowner, you’re well aware of just how quickly a bad situation can turn worse when it comes to the water faucet.
-This is especially true on the East Coast, where plumbers in Pittsburgh have plenty of stories of frantic calls to their offices because of pipes that burst in the extreme winter cold.
+As a homeowner, you’re well aware of how quickly a bad situation can turn worse when it comes to the water faucet.
+This is especially true on the East Coast, where plumbers in Pittsburgh have plenty of stories of frantic calls to their offices because of pipes that burst in the extreme cold of winter.

-The Types of Water Valves Inside Your Home
+Types of Water Valves Inside Your Home

 Where Are Your Water Valves?

 Where the water shut-off valve is in your house usually depends on when it was constructed.
 Older homes tend to have a more robust gate valve, often located on the side of the house that doesn’t face the street (the shut-off for the house, that is).
 The shut-off for the main water valve will likely face the street, since that’s the one that your plumber would service.
 Homes built more recently tend to have the ball valve configuration.